Policy

 • Monitor referrals due to menopause symptoms and provide additional signposting, where required.

-The People Support team will:
+The People team will:

 • Offer guidance to managers on the interpretation of this Policy;